 OCD is a resisting disorder, but improvement happens in 75 to 85% of patients after proper therapy.

-the treatment is a combination of cognitive-behavioral therapy and medications.
+the treatment is a combination of cognitive-behavioural therapy and medications.

 CBT is the treatment of choice.
-It helps the patient recognize and change their thought patterns and behaviors.
+It helps the patient recognize and change their thought patterns and behaviours.

-Some medications, especially antidepressants that influence the serotonin system, have been found to decrease the symptoms of OCD.
-These medications are only available under a prescription, given their potential side effects.
-It usually takes several weeks for this group of medications to deliver adequate effects.
+Some medications, especially antidepressants that influence the serotonin system have been found to decrease the symptoms of OCD.
+Given their potential side effects, these medications are only available under a prescription.
+This group of medications usually takes several weeks to deliver adequate effects.